bendalab/thunderfish/README.md

 The thunderfish package provides the following software:

-- *fishfinder*: View your EOD recording and detect fish and their EOD frequency
+- *fishfinder*: View EOD recordings and detect fish and their EOD frequency on the fly.
-- *thunderfish*: Automatically detect and analyze all fish present in an EOD recording and generate a summary plot and data tables
+- *thunderfish*: Automatically detect and analyze all fish present in an EOD recording and generate a summary plot and data tables.
+[Read documentation](doc/thunderfish.md).

 ## Algorithms